 - Your project must have a

-mainfunction and at least three other functions, each of which must be accompanied by tests that can be executed with
+mainfunction and three or more additional functions.
+At least three of those additional functions must be accompanied by tests that can be executed with

 mainfunction must be in a file called